Nutrition, Dietetics, and Food Science Program Overview

-The Nutrition, Dietetics and Food Science option at CSUN combines the application of the physical, biological and social sciences to create an outstanding food and nutrition.
+The Nutrition, Dietetics and Food Science (NDFS) option at CSUN combines the application of physical, biological, and social sciences to create an outstanding foods and nutrition program.

-All students in the Nutrition, Dietetics and Food Science option get guidance from faculty advisors.
-Advisors help students select courses that will lead to swift completion of the degree.
+All students in the Nutrition, Dietetics and Food Science option get guidance from faculty advisors, who help students select courses that will lead to a more timely completion of the degree.
 Course selection is geared toward opening doors to promising careers.

-Opportunities for leadership, internships, networking and potential lifelong professional relationships abound in the program.
+There are many opportunities for leadership, internships, networking, and potential lifelong professional relationships abound in the program.
 As part of the program, students fulfill an academic internship, gaining experience in their chosen careers.

 Our graduates have found success as: